Boris Johnson is a Conservative MP and was UK Foreign Secretary from July 2016 to July 2018.

 He served as London Mayor from 2008 to 2016.

 In 2015 he was elected as the Conservative MP for Uxbridge & Ruislip South with a majority of 10,695.
 He was also announced in David Cameron's 'political cabinet' but without a government job as he devoted his attention to his final year as Mayor London.

 In July 2019 Johnson, won the Conservative contest to succeed Theresa May as British prime minister, 'taking over a country in crisis and a government on the brink of breaking down' according to Bloomberg News.

 - 4 Lobbying for The City

 - 10 Publications

 Boris Johnson was born on 19 June 1964 in New York, USA, educated at Eton, (King’s Scholar) and Balliol College, Oxford (Brackenbury Scholar in Classics).
 The pollster Frank Luntz has claimed that while at Oxford Johnson touted himself as a supporter of the Social Democratic Party, then a dominant current at the university, as a strategy to win the Union presidency, though Johnson denies he was more than the SDP's preferred candidate.
 Along with David Cameron he was a member of Oxford's Bullingdon Club, a student dining society known for its raucous feasts.

-Johnson's official biography on the London Mayor website states:
+Johnson's official biography on the London Mayor website in 2008 however stated:

 - After a short time as a writer for the Wolverhampton Express and Star, he joined The Daily Telegraph in 1987 as leader and feature writer.
 From 1989 to 1994 he was the Telegraph's European Community correspondent and from 1994 to 1999 he served as assistant editor.
 His association with The Spectator began as political columnist in 1994.
 In 1999 he became editor of the paper and stayed in this role until December 2005.